sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 <br/><br/><br/><br/>

-Local Politics and Deforestation: Do local politicians in the Brazilian Amazon allow more deforestation on properties owned by campaign contributors? <br/>
+Local Politics and Deforestation: Do politicians in the Brazilian Amazon allow more deforestation on properties owned by campaign contributors? <br/>

 <br/>